-- Giving or refusing consent to healthcare. - Staying in your own home and getting help and support from - Moving into residential care and deciding on the particular - Day to day matters such as your diet or daily routine.
+- · Giving or refusing consent to healthcare. - · Staying in your own home and getting help and support from social services. - · Moving into residential care and deciding on the

 What are the benefits of appointing an attorney?

 It is a common thought that appointing an attorney is something which only the elderly need consider, however it is possible to lose the capacity to make vital decisions at any point in time.
 It does not necessarily have to be a permanent loss of capacity; it could be temporary, such as being involved in an accident.